devopsdays/devopsdays-web/content/events/2018-seattle/sponsor-info.md

 You’re welcome to ask people to share their contact information voluntarily.
-It’s very common for sponsors to hold drawings for this purpose and we will have a time and the end of day 2 to announce winners.
+It’s very common for sponsors to hold drawings for this purpose and we will have a time at the end of day 2 to announce winners.

 Most attendees will not have business cards, so you’ll want to have a way to capture this information.
 Some sponsors will bring slips of paper and a